 “Apart from studying shipwrecks, we will also be studying the marine life that exist in the Indian Ocean Coast,” Mr Bita said.

 There are 32 known shipwrecks along the Kenyan coastline, eleven of which have lain in the deep waters for more than half a century including Highland Lassie that sank in 1879 and Hamad and Sussex which sank in 1909.

 China, Australia, Canada, the United States and the United Kingdom are some of the few countries to have underwater museums, with China’s museum being the largest in the world.

-Meanwhile, the National Olympic Committee of Kenya (Nock) has announced it will build a rotating museum and a hall of fame in Nairobi’s Upper Hill area to commemorate the achievements of Olympic heroes.
+Meanwhile, the National Olympic Committee of Kenya (Nock) is building a rotating museum and a hall of fame in Nairobi’s Upper Hill area to celebrate the achievements of Olympic champions.